COSMO-ORG/fieldextra-wiki/Planning.md

        forecasts
        > new bi-linear interpolation algorithm for location_to_gridpoint, taking into account land-sea mask (Christoph Spirig will provide the algorithm)
-     + [1w; request from led; for R&D, for seamless forecast, for radar verification] Graceful handling of missing input files in a temporal serie; option to fill gaps with constant values, with previous value (persistence), with interpolated values, or with undef (use temporal operator; set values, field_trange and field_origin).
-Also, do not raise an exception when some fields are missing for some time slots.

 ###### Priority medium